200 Roma St, Brisbane City QLD 4000, Australia

 The QPM is dedicated to collecting, documenting, preserving and exhibiting the history of policing in this state.
 The exhibition space incorporates 25 displays illustrating a range of policing themes.
 The QPM uses its archival resources, exhibitions and public programs to compare policing of today and of yesterday.
 Visit us and sit on the police motorcycle for a photograph opportunity or experience our Augmented Reality Crime Scene.

-Did you know that 2023 marked the 130th birthday of the QPM and that 2024 marks the 160th anniversary of the Queensland Police?
+Did you know that 2025 marks the 131th birthday of the QPM; 100 years of Police motorcycles and the 161st anniversary of the Queensland Police?

 When completed in 1989 the QPS Headquarters building was considered to have one of the largest footprints in the city.
 The building design gave it a friendly countenance with generous window openings along with a sense of place; trees at street level, colours, sun shading devices and a parasol roof, to reflect a distinct Queensland Character.
 The design was unashamedly modern and addressed the need for controlled access and security monitoring of people and vehicles with state-of-the-art security.